Pros and Cons: What You Need to Know About Canola Oil

 When discussing whether or not canola and other vegetable oils are safe for human consumption, you have to look at the production process.
 For example, many of the vegetable oils available to consumers go through an extremely unnatural processing method that requires high heat, deodorization and the poisonous solvent hexane.
 It is because of this trifecta that higher levels of trans fats are created.
 (9)

-In fact, when an evaluation between soybean and canola oils was conducted in the U.S., researchers found that the, “The trans contents were between 0.56% and 4.2% of the total fatty acids,” according to an article in the Journal of Food Lipids.
-(7)
+In fact, when an evaluation between soybean and canola oils was conducted in the U.S., researchers found that, “The trans contents were between 0.56% and 4.2% of the total fatty acids,” according to an article in the Journal of Food Lipids.
+(10)

-On the other hand, cold-pressed and organic oil, do not undergo the same process and are safer to consume because they won’t contain as many oxidized fats or trans fats.
+On the other hand, cold-pressed organic oils do not undergo the same process and are safer to consume because they won’t contain as many oxidized fats or trans fats.